(AKA: Black is NOT the Only Chic Color!)

 Myth: Black makes you look thinner.

-Reality: Any dark color can make you look thinner.
-Especially in contrast with a light color.
-Any color will make you look thinner when worn as a column from shoulder to knee, or to ankle!
+Reality: Any color can make you look thinner.
+It’s all in how you wear it.
+When worn as a column from shoulder to knee, or to ankle, any color will make you look thinner!
+Keeping the eye moving creates the optical illusion.
 If your coloring is warm and light, black will drag the eye of your beholder away from your face (where you want attention to stay) and to the black item.
 The contrast with your natural coloring will appear heavy and pull you down, especially that pair of black pants that you bought to make your bottom look smaller.
 Colors in harmony with your personal coloring will make you look healthier and happier.
 When you look healthy and happy, no one notices your thighs or your tummy!

 Myth: Black looks chic.